 This set has everything he needs to make the perfect loaf.
 Add a dry starter to your order so he doesn’t have to figure out how to make his own.

 For the Coffee Lover Who Has All the Gear

 The gift of nice coffee is classic, but how about the gift of five pounds of coffee all at once?
 An airplane-pillow-size five-pounder of Stumptown’s crowd-pleasing Hair Bender costs $75, lasts about a month in a two-person coffee-loving household, and is most likely fresher than what you find at grocery stores.

 Mix with some sparking wine and a splash of soda for a pre-dinner beverage that goes great with prosciutto and fancy Parmesan.

-For the Spicy Food Connoisseur
+For the Spicy-Food Connoisseur

-This collection of sauces, spices, and peppers will keep them busy for months.
+This collection of sauces, spices, and peppers will keep him busy for months.
 Try the Zhong sauce with dumplings and sprinkle the Mala spice over meat as a marinade (it also makes for a delicious popcorn topping).
 The chili crisp is literally good on anything.
 And lastly, the peppercorns and chilies can be transformed into your own chili oil or incorporated into recipes like mapo tofu.

-For the Noodz Lover
+For the Noodz-Loving

-For the Person Who Appreciates Little Luxuries
+For the Dad Who Appreciates Little Luxuries